Violin Concerto (Berg): Music

-The last four notes of the row, ascending whole tones, are also the first four notes of the chorale melody of "Es ist genug" (It is enough), another part of the whole tone scale.
-Bach composed a four-part setting of the hymn by Franz Joachim Burmeister with a melody by Johann Rudolph Ahle to conclude his cantata O Ewigkeit, du Donnerwort, BWV 60 (O eternity, you word of thunder).
+The row's last four notes, ascending whole tones, are also the first four notes of the chorale melody "Es ist genug" ("It is enough").
+Bach composed a four-part setting of the hymn by Franz Joachim Burmeister with a melody by Johann Rudolph Ahle to conclude his cantata O Ewigkeit, du Donnerwort, BWV 60 (O eternity, you thunderous word).
 The first four measures are shown below.

-Berg quotes this chorale directly in the last movement of the piece, where Bach's harmonization is heard in the clarinets.
+Berg quotes this chorale in the last movement of the piece, where Bach's harmonization is heard in the clarinets.

-There is another directly quoted tonal passage in the work in the form of a Carinthian folk song in the second section of the first movement, which returns briefly before the coda in the second movement.
-This is perhaps the only section which does not derive its materials from the row.
+In 1957, Ernst Krenek identified another quoted tonal passage in the work as a Carinthian folk song.
+Bryan Simms and Charlotte Erwin described it, "A Vögele af'n Zweschpm-bam", as a "yodeling song with a saucy, ribald text".
+It appears in the second section of the first movement and returns briefly before the coda in the second movement.
+This is perhaps the only section that does not derive its materials from the row.

-Anthony Pople describes the work as "less serial than Lulu", containing originally serial material later repeated or developed outside that framework, in addition to small adjustments throughout to avoid bare octaves.
+Anthony Pople calls the concerto "less serial than Lulu", containing originally serial material later repeated or developed outside that framework, in addition to small adjustments throughout to avoid bare octaves.